tonysebion/medallion-foundry/CONTRIBUTING.md

 - Release notes
 - Special mentions for significant contributions

-Thank you for contributing to Bronze-Foundry! 🎉
+Thank you for contributing to medallion-foundry! 🎉